AngleProtocol/angle-docs/core-module/faq.md

 ## What collateral are accepted by Angle Core module?

-Currently, USDC, DAI, FRAX, and FEI can be used to mint agEUR.
+Currently, USDC, DAI, FRAX, FEI, and ETH/wETH can be used to mint agEUR.
+Users can still come with any other tokens, and they will be swapped against one of these collaterals.

 ## How is Angle's Core module different from other stablecoin protocols?